integromat/vscode-apps-sdk/README.md

 Each locally developer SDK app is cloned from its remote origin.
 Origin (Make API URI with the API key) is defined in `makecomapp.json` in the section `origins`.
 By default, each app has one origin.
 But this can be extended with an unlimited count of origins by a simple edit of this section `origins`.

-From the time you define the second origin (or more), you will be asked by VS Code dialog to choose the origin from the list on each interaction with a remote app in Make (deploy, pull, download, ...).
+From the time you define the second origin (or more), you will be asked by VS Code dialog to choose the origin from the list on each interaction with a remote app in Make (deploy, pull, ...).

 The purpose of this feature is to cover the case, where developers have also another SDK app in Make used for the development or testing stage.